dhulo6183-oss/second-project/readme.md

+Skip to content
+Chat history

+📌 Menu-Driven Python Program
+📖 Project Overview
+This project is a menu-driven Python application that allows users to perform multiple operations using a simple command-line interface.
+The program runs continuously until the user chooses to exit.

+It demonstrates the use of:

+Loops

+Conditional statements

+User input handling

+Basic logic building in Python

-🧩 Features Explained
+⚙️ Features
 🔹 1.
-Generate a Pattern
+Pattern Generation
+Generates a right-angled star pattern

-User enters the number of rows
+User defines the number of rows

-Program prints a right-angled triangle star pattern

-Example:
+Useful for understanding nested loops

+Example Output:

 *
 **